HackYourFuture-CPH/program/courses/foundation/databases/week1/session-plan.md

    - Show examples of filtering and sorting data using WHERE, ORDER BY, and LIMIT clauses.
    - Encourage trainees to follow along and execute commands on their own databases.

-4. **Hands-On Practice**
-   - Provide a set of SQL queries for trainees to implement based on the sample data.
-   - Walk around to assist with any questions or issues.

 ## What is a database?

 A database is an organized collection of structured information, or data, typically stored electronically in a computer system.
 Think of it as a digital filing cabinet where you can store, retrieve, and manage information efficiently.